When Should I Start Reading to My Baby?

-It’s great to read to your baby right from the start.
 You don’t have to wait until your child is talking; even from early infancy, reading to your baby begins to teach her to recognize the sounds and rhythm of language and to feel that cuddling with you and reading books is comforting and fun.
 Reading is also a great way for fathers, grandparents, and older siblings to bond with the baby.
-Studies show that children who are routinely read to from a young age develop improved language skills and increased interest in reading, which helps improve their readiness for school.
+Studies show that children who are routinely read to from a young age develop improved language skills and increased interest in reading, which helps improve their readiness for preschool and kindergarten.
 Try to make reading part of your daily routine with your baby—for example, at bedtime.
 You can start out reading for a few minutes at a time, and extend to longer reading sessions as your child grows older and develops a longer attention span.
 Find a comfortable place to read and turn off other distractions such as the television or radio.
 Make the story come alive by using different voices for different characters, and even acting out parts of the story.

 Here are some tips for reading to your child: